furkantiv/iaflmun/README.md

 - Offer easy access to registration
 - Deliver a quick and reliable hosting setup with a custom domain

-This project was built for **educational/community purposes**, not as a production-grade product.
+This project was built for **educational/community and f purposes**, not as a production-grade product.

 ---